ibbles/LearningUnreal/Procedural Content Generation PCG.md

 The output of Get Actor Data can be connected to a Points input pin.
 A To Point node will be created.

+## Get Actor Property

+An alternative to explicitly passing parameters to the PCG Graph is to have the PCG Graph get the data it needs from the owning Actor [(6)](https://youtu.be/zEOQk5907Vs?t=1587).
+On, for example, a  [[Blueprint Class]] add a [[Blueprint Variable]] and a PCG Component.
+The PCG Graph run by that PCG Component will have access to the variables in the owning Blueprint instance through the Get Actor Property node.

+In the Get Actor Property's [[Details Panel]] set Property Name to the name of the [[Property]] or [[Blueprint Variable]] to read [(6)](https://youtu.be/zEOQk5907Vs?t=1617).
+And set Actor Filter to Self, which means look in the [[Actor]] that owns the PCG Component.

 ## Get Spline Data